framely/community/docs/guide/build-provider.md

 To define this table, you will build an `Hours` frame with slots corresponding to the above columns.

 #### Schema layer: declare a frame
-To generate a table with columns for business hours data, you will first create an `Hours` frame and enable storage.
+To create a table for storing business hours data, you will first create an `Hours` frame and enable storage.
 Then, you will add corresponding slots to the frame, where the slot type specifies the column type.

 ##### Create the frame
 Inside the **target provider** with the hours module already imported and **Types** page.